School Science Lessons

 Feathered asparagus fern, (Asparagus plumosus), asparagus plumose fern, perennial vine or herb, from a rhizome or tuber, pink-white to white flowers, leaf-like foliage is a cladode, leaves reduced to scales, ornamental plant used for cut foliage, environmental weed, not a true fern, southern Africa, Asparagaceae

 Asparagus, (Asparagus officinalis, var.
-Mary Washington), garden asparagus, sparrow grass, shoots used as spring vegetable, perennial, up to 1 metre, hardy plant, deciduous, deep loose soil, companion plant, culinary uses, spring table vegetable, delicious and nutritious, eaten raw, tastes like fresh green peas, used cooked | Arginine| Asparagine | Asparagoside A | Officinalisinin, C45H76O29 | Yamogenin | medicine, high nutritional value, berries poisonous, Asparagaceae
+Mary Washington), garden asparagus, sparrow grass, shoots used as spring vegetable, perennial, up to 1 metre, hardy plant, deciduous, deep loose soil, companion plant, culinary uses, spring table vegetable, delicious and nutritious, eaten raw, tastes like fresh green peas, used cooked | Arginine | Asparagine | Asparagoside A | Officinalisinin, C45H76O29 | Yamogenin | medicine, high nutritional value, berries poisonous, Asparagaceae

 Asparagus, 'Mary Washington', Asparagus officinalis, Mudbrick Herb Cottage, See text below

-Asparagus officinalis, Asparagus, Daleys Fruit Tree Nursery
+Asparagus officinalis, Asparagus, Daleys Fruit Trees

 Wild asparagus, (Asparagus racemosus), "Shatavari", cladodes like pine needles, tiny white flowers, tuberous roots used for widely-used traditional Ayurvedic herbal medicine, stomach problems, improve breast milk, tonic for uterus, premenstrual syndrome, India, Asparagaceae